Sucuri/sucuri-wordpress-plugin/readme.txt

 This version adds an option to refresh the malware scan results on demand, as well as several small bug fixes and improvements.

 == Changelog ==
+= 2.7.2 =
+* Improve 2FA section with more UI clarity.
+* Make light-mode default, in case it is not defined.
+Corrected inverted icons.
+* Correct improper variable handling for non-english sites.

 = 2.7.1 =
 * Update on the encryption process for the WAF API key due to problems reported on some users.